 (b) OHP - Form 4, Witness List; and

 (c) OHP - Form 5, Exhibit List and attached exhibits.

-(14) Within thirty (30) days of the conclusion of the hearing, the hearing officer shall tender findings of fact and a proposed decision to the secretary.
+(14) Within thirty (30) days of the conclusion of the hearing, the hearing officer shall tender findings of fact and a recommended decision to the secretary.

-(15) Within thirty (30) days of the receipt of the findings of fact and proposed decision from the hearing officer, the secretary shall issue a final decision on the matter.
+(16) Within thirty (30) days of the receipt of the findings of fact and recommended decision from the hearing officer, the secretary shall issue a final decision on the matter.

-(16) A copy of the final decision shall be mailed to the person or his legal representative with the original hearing decision filed in the administrative record maintained by the cabinet.
+(17) A copy of the final decision shall be mailed to each party or his legal representative with the original hearing decision filed in the administrative record maintained by the cabinet.

 (b) If the cabinet is unable to verify that the facility or service has corrected the violation in accordance with paragraph (a) of this subsection, or if a person who had previously been found to be in violation of the terms and conditions that were a part of the person's certificate of need approval and license is found in a subsequent show cause hearing conducted pursuant to this section to be in violation of the terms and conditions again, the matter shall be referred to the Office of Inspector General for appropriate action.

 (20) The deadlines established with respect to hearings shall be modified if agreed to by all parties and the hearing officer.
 (36 Ky.R.
 244; Am.
 811; eff.
 10-21-2009; 39 Ky.R.
 331; 807; 982; eff.
 11-9-2012; 42 Ky.R.
 550; 1784; eff.
 12-16-2015; 4 Ky.R.
 140, 524; eff.
 9-20-2017.)